The New, Original Wonder Woman (Made-for-TV 1975)

 In order to announce their faithfulness to the Golden Age comic book and to distance themselves from the 1974 telefilm, Crammer and Ross christened their film with the odd title The New, Original Wonder Woman (although it was retitled simply Wonder Woman in syndication packages and on the Warner Bros.
 DVD) and it aired in November of 1975 to positive critical reception and strong viewer ratings.
 The telefilm opens delightfully with Phill Norman’s Emmy-nominated animated opening credits (which were slightly altered in the subsequent series and on the telefilm’s DVD release) and the charmingly silly title song by Charles Fox and Norman Gimbel, and the introductory scenes in Germany and Washington D.C. truly have the look of the comic book-funneled world of the 1940s.
 The ABC production crew did a remarkable job (considering the meager budget) in dressing their existing sets to match both the WWII time period, awash with the right amount of nostalgia and the bright, three-panel color of the ‘40s comic books.
 Veteran episodic director Leonard Horn (who sadly passed away at age 48 in May 1975, three months before the telefilm actually aired) drapes the first scene with stylized shadows that creates an intriguing look and makes the feature appear more expensive than it was in reality.

 Sadly, the tackiness starts to show through once Trevor gets up in the air and we have some of the most beat-up, dog-eared, most poorly incorporated stock footage of WWII fighter aircrafts that are supposed to contain Steve and a Nazi enemy.
 The Paradise Island sequences are more hit or miss, as the location filming (perhaps Hawaii?) definitely enhances the film, yet the Queen’s place and throne room looks like the set of community theatre production.
-The contest sequence is well done considering the budgetary limitations, however, with an impressive amount of extras playing amazons (many of whom probably tested to play Diana in reality) and reasonably moving scene when a disguised Diana is revealed to be the victor – even if Cloris Leachman is a bit too predictably hammy as the Queen.
+The contest sequence is well done considering the budgetary limitations, however, with an impressive amount of extras playing amazons (many of whom probably tested to play Diana in reality) and a reasonably moving scene in whch a disguised Diana is revealed to be the victor – even if it seems odd that the 49-year old Cloris Leachman is cast as the supposedly immortal queen Queen (which indicates that she should look just as young as DIana herself as in the comics).
 The shoddy “Invisible Plane” effect is something that always gets an easy laugh from audiences, but I was impressed that more effort was put into this telefilm by actually placing Lynda Carter and Lyle Waggoner into the shot via rear projection, as opposed to simply using obvious miniature dolls as they would in the later series.

 When the action returns to Washington D.C., the production values increase in quality again, and there are many wonderful little moments in Diana’s “Pollyanna”-like discovery of this new world.
 She quickly has to learn the value that the civilized world places on money and gets to show off her strength and agility while foiling a bank robbery, which is still a wonderful “Greatest Hits”-like sequence for showcasing several of Diana’s superpowers all at once.
-My favorite moment, however, is the hilarious comedic scene in which Diana uses her “feminum” bracelets to deflect the rapid-fire bullets from a machine gun (!), which utilizes some still-effective stop-motion animation.
+My favorite moment, however, is the hilarious comedic scene in which Diana uses her “feminum” bracelets (the bracelets were made from a metal called "amazonium" in the orginal comics) to deflect the rapid-fire bullets from a machine gun (!), which utilizes some still-effective stop-motion animation.
 It is during this portion of the telefilm that we are also first introduced to the soon-to-be-iconic “transformation spin” in which Diana would spin from her Diana Prince disguise into her Wonder Woman costume – although the spin in this telefilm (and the next two “specials”) is different from the more-famous “lightening flash/thunder bolt” spin that would be featured in the later series and here is achieved by a simple dissolve.

-Yet such issues seem less and less important at any moment when the truly luminous Lynda Carter is onscreen.
+Without question, the film's biggest assest is the luminous Lynda Carter who is perfectly cast in the lead.
 Truly one of the best marriages between a character and performer, Carter is so ideal as Wonder Woman that it still seems impossible to imagine anyone else playing the role (and the failure of subsequent films and TV series to get off the ground seems to support this).
-No matter how silly the film may become at times, Carter’s performance impresses with the perfect mix of sincerity, strength, and a femininity that is refreshing when compared to the overtly masculine female actions heroes that have emerged in the decades since.
+From beginning to end, Carter’s performance always impresses with the perfect mix of sincerity, strength, and a femininity that is refreshing when compared to the overtly masculine female actions heroes that have emerged in the decades since.
 From absolutely stunning moment when she seamlessly steps out of the comic book panel to her closing appearance in the guise of Yeoman Prince, Carter’s effortless charm keeps the film on track.

-When this third attempt to launch a “Wonder Woman” series was successful, ABC ordered two more “Wonder Woman” specials that were aired in spring of 1976.
+When this third attempt to launch a “Wonder Woman” series - which also features winning performances from Cloris Leachman, Red Buttons, Kenneth Mars and Stella Stevens (one of my favorite actresses) - was successful, ABC ordered two more “Wonder Woman” specials that were aired in spring of 1976.
 After these specials proved successful, ABC granted the heroine her own series and aired 11 episodes over the 1976-1977 television season.
 In spite of the ratings success of these episodes, ABC declined to renew “Wonder Woman” for a second season (the price tag of producing a weekly show with a period setting was cited as the reason behind this), but CBS quickly picked up the series and added it to their lineup.
 CBS decided to update the action from the ‘40s to then-modern times (i.e. 1977) and rechristened the series “The New Adventures of Wonder Woman” (with the first episode being another telefilm titled The Return of Wonder Woman) and it successfully ran for another two years and another 46 more episodes.

 Bottom Line: After two disastrous previous attempts, the third time proved to be the charm for Wonder Woman on TV.
-Although the production values are sometimes shoddy and the villains are mostly lame, the charm and chemistry of Lynda Carter and Lyle Waggoner carry the telefilm over such obstacles and keep it all enjoyable.
+Although the production values are sometimes shoddy given the low telefilm budget, the charm and chemistry of Lynda Carter and Lyle Waggoner carry the telefilm over such obstacles and create one of the best film adaptations of a golden age comic of all-time.